-However, there is nothing worse than going in your pants, so if worse comes to worse, choose the off ramp.
-As a disclaimer, beware of Highway Patrol though it is against the law to leave a deposit anywhere but in a designated “rest room”.
-As a side note, it is always a good idea to carry TP or baby wipes with you at all times, including times when you do find a true blue potty, you never know what you may find in one of those highway stalls.
+However, there is nothing worse than going in your pants, so if worse comes to worst, choose the off-ramp.
+As a disclaimer, beware of Highway Patrol though- it is against the law to leave a deposit anywhere but in a designated “restroom."
+As a side note, it is always a good idea to carry TP or baby wipes with you at all times, including times when you do find a true blue potty; you never know what you may find in one of those highway stalls.

 I would like to share what I like to call my list of best and worst options for restrooms on the I-15.